MTG/Jingju-Scores-Analysis/Jingju-Singing-Analysis/README.md

 The code is written in **Python 3.5.2** and using the [**music21** toolkit](http://web.mit.edu/music21/).

-These tools are designed to work with the MusicXML scores from the Jingju Music Scores collection v.x.x.x.
+These tools are designed to work with the MusicXML scores from the **Jingju Music Scores collection v.x.x.x**.
 The lines_data.csv file, containing annotations for these scores, should be in the same folder as the MusicXML scores.
 This collection is available on demand for research purposes contacting the authors.

-The **plots** folder contains a series of plots obtained as an exploratory analysis of the Jingju Music Scores collection using the Jingju Singing Analysis tools.
+The **plots** folder contains a series of plots obtained as an exploratory analysis of the **Jingju Music Scores collection** using the Jingju Singing Analysis tools.

 The code and some of results contained in the **plots** folder are presented and discussed in